ericf/express-handlebars/README.md

 });
 ```

-**Note:** The partial name `"foo.bar"` would ideally be `"foo/bar"`, but there
+**Note:** The partial name `"foo.bar"` would ideally be `"foo/bar"`, but this is
-is a [Handlebars bug][] that prevents this.
+being prevented by a [Handlebars bug][].
 Once this bug is fixed, a future
 version will use a "/" separator.
-Templates using the partial still use:
+Templates requiring the partial still use:
 `{{> foo/bar}}`.

 ##### `getTemplate(filePath, [options|callback], [callback])`